Year Founded

 Delta Air Lines, Aspirational Consumer Lifestyle, Avianis, Mountain Aviation, Gama Aviation Signature, Certares, Knighthead, Cox Enterprises

-Wheels Up Experience was founded in 2013 by Kenny Dichter, and veterans of Marquis Jet Partners.
+Wheels Up Experience was founded in 2013 by Kenny Dichter and veterans of Marquis Jet Partners.

 Following a SPAC merger with Aspirational Consumer Lifestyle in July 2021, Wheels Up is a pure-play publicly traded private jet operator and broker.

-It continues to be known as Wheels Up.
+It remains known as Wheels Up.

 The acquisition of Delta Private Jets made Delta Air Lines the largest shareholder in the company.
 (Review private jet fractional and membership company M&A activity with our PRIVATE AVIATION DEAL BOOK.)